 Kevin is a composer based in Glasgow, Scotland.
 He writes primarily for acoustic instrumental forces.
-His works have been performed by Psappha Ensemble, Ensemble Okeanos, Oregon Composers’ Symposium Guest Artists, Ensemble Móbile, Neave Trio, Society for New Korean Music, TaiHei Ensemble, Glasgow New Music Expedition, and The Hermes Experiment.
+His works have been performed by Psappha Ensemble, Ensemble Okeanos, Ensemble Móbile, Neave Trio, Society for New Korean Music, TaiHei Ensemble, Glasgow New Music Expedition, and The Hermes Experiment.
 Kevin’s music has been featured on BBC Radio 3 In Tune.

 In 2017, Kevin graduated from the University of Glasgow with an MMus by research, completed under the supervision of Professor Bill Sweeney and Dr. Jane Stanley.
 He is now undertaking doctoral studies with Dr. Jane Stanley and Dr. Drew Hammond, with his research focussing on aspects of cross-cultural composition.
-Additionally, Kevin is a graduate teaching assistant for the new course, Composition in the Classroom.
+Kevin works a graduate teaching assistant for the senior honours course Composition in the Classroom.

 Kevin is also passionate about the promotion of postgraduate practice and research in music.
 Since 2015, he has been involved with Sound Thought, an annual postgraduate-run conference and festival of music and sound research, composition, and performance.

-He has held the position of Sound Thought committee chair since 2017, with highlights including overseeing the tenth anniversary, facilitating the premiere of eight new compositions by Glasgow New Music Expedition, and successfully providing the platform for over two-hundred delegates to present their work.
+He has held the position of Sound Thought committee chair since 2017, with highlights including overseeing the tenth anniversary of the festival, facilitating the premiere of eight new compositions by Glasgow New Music Expedition, and successfully providing the platform for over two-hundred delegates to present their work.